1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Share data from the kDrive web app

-This guide details how to share files and folders in kDrive with whomever you want, without installing the desktop app kDrive (desktop application for macOS / Windows / Linux), even if the recipient does not have an Infomaniak account or is not yet using kDrive.
+This guide details how to share files and folders in kDrive with whomever you want, without installing the desktop app kDrive (desktop application on macOS / Windows / Linux), and even if the recipient does not have an Infomaniak account or is not yet using kDrive.

 Preamble

-- The Web app kDrive allows you to share content in several ways, including by right-clicking on items or as an email attachment to quickly suggest viewing or modifying a file.
+- The Web app kDrive allows you to share content in several ways, notably by a right-click on the elements or as an email attachment to quickly propose viewing or modifying a file.

 - A drop box can also be shared.